Dear Balaji,

 Dear Neha,

-I am 100% in agreement with what V. Balaji commented in third para, above.
-In my view, if there is no positive results on the initial probing, one should not spend much time on such non productive activities.
+I am 100% in agreement with what V. Balaji commented in the third para above.
+In my view, if there are no positive results on the initial probing, one should not spend much time on such non-productive activities.

-Mr. Dhingra, in response to the last para (highlighted in Red) of your reply to V. Balaji, I would suggest that if you could quote any relevant rulings of any learned court in India, ordering for reinstatement of an employee whose services were terminated on similar ground under the subject matter in discussion.
+Mr. Dhingra, in response to the last para (highlighted in Red) of your reply to V. Balaji, I would suggest that if you could quote any relevant rulings of any learned court in India ordering for the reinstatement of an employee whose services were terminated on similar grounds under the subject matter in discussion.

 Thanks!